American Occupation

 Western Secular Education: America’s Tool for Colonization

-The once independent Sultanates were reduced into one province, the Moro province.
-Powers of the Sultans and datus were minimized.
+The once independent sultanates were reduced into one province, the Moro province.
+Powers of the sultans and datus were minimized.
 The Muslims were not also comfortable when Americans abolished the policy of slavery, as if they had not enslaved hundreds of thousands of Africans in America.
-The opening of Mindanao and Sulu to Christian settlers resulted in gradual losing of Muslims’ ancestral land.
-The imposition of custom regulation and taxation brought more hardship to the Muslims.
+The opening of Mindanao and Sulu to Christian settlers resulted in the gradual loss of Muslim ancestral lands.
+The imposition of custom regulation and taxation brought more hardships to the Muslims.
 Those who defied American rule were pacified through military operations.
 The Muslims continued to fight.

 Sources: